datacarpentry/python-ecology-lesson/01-starting-with-data.md

 ```

 We can see that there were 33,549 rows parsed.
 Each row has 9
 columns.
+The first column is the index of the DataFrame.
+The index is not an
-It looks like  the `read_csv` function in Pandas read our file
+actual column of the DataFrame.
+It looks like  the `read_csv` function in Pandas
-properly.
-However, we haven't saved any data to memory so we can work with it.
+read our file properly.
+However, we haven't saved any data to memory so we can
-We need to assign the DataFrame to a variable.
-Remember that a variable is a
+work with it.We need to assign the DataFrame to a variable.
+Remember that a
-name for a value, such as `x`, or  `data`.
-We can create a new object with a
+variable is a name for a value, such as `x`, or  `data`.
+We can create a new
-variable name by assigning a value to it using `=`.
+object with a variable name by assigning a value to it using `=`.

 Let's call the imported survey data `surveys_df`: